 In 2017, the Policing and Crime Act was published.
 The Act introduced a statutory duty for fire and rescue services, police and ambulance services to collaborate and enabled Police and Crime Commissioners (PCCs) to take on responsibility for fire and rescue services where a local case is made.
 In this respect, the West Mercia PCC submitted a plan to take on governance of both Hereford & Worcester and Shropshire fire and rescue services back in 2017.
-However, the Government's approval of this plan, which was given in 2019, is currently subject to a legal challenge by the two fire authorities.
+While the Government approved the plan, it was subject to a legal challenge by the two fire authorities.
+A judicial review hearing was held in June 2019 and it upheld the Home Secretary's decision.
+Over the following months, in the light of changing circumstances, the legal proceedings have concluded.
+As a result, the Home Office announced that it would not consider any business case until after the PCC elections in 2021.